yykids/Compute-Auto-Scale/en/console-guide.md

   </tr>
 </table>

+### Stop scaling group

+Selects a desired scaling group from the scaling group list and pauses it.
+The paused scaling group can be restarted using the 'Start Scaling Group' button.

+> [Note]
+> The status of a paused scaling group is displayed in yellow.
+> All control features including controlling the number of instances, changing scaling group policy, changing load balancer, creating scheduled tasks are limited for a paused scaling group.
+> As the affiliated instances stop, statistics graphs are unavailable.

 ### View Details and Modify
 Select a scaling group from the list of scaling groups and check its details.